ehpor/hcipy/doc/development/project_setup.rst

 * **doc**.
 This folder contains the full documentation.
 * **tests**.
 This folder contains the unit tests, separated by submodule.
 * **examples**.
 This folder contains old examples.
 These examples should be rewritten into tutorials for the documentation.
 Do not add new examples here.
 * **pyproject.toml**.
-This file is necessary for pip installation.
+The main project configuration file.
+Contains package metadata, dependencies, build system configuration, and tool settings (ruff).
 * **setup.py**.
-This file was used for pip installation, but is now deprecated.
-It is being kept for backwards compatibility.
+Minimal shim left for backwards compatibility with older pip versions.
+Delegates to setuptools_scm via pyproject.toml.
 * **README.md**.
 Main repository readme file.
 * **LICENSE**.
 A copy of the MIT license, which should be redistributed with any copy of HCIPy.
+* **.github/workflows/**.
+Contains GitHub Actions workflows for continuous integration, linting, documentation building, and array API compliance testing.
+* **.github/conda_environments/**.
+Conda environment files used by CI workflows.
-* **.azure-pipelines.yml**.
-Configuration file for the continuous integration service.
+* **.github/dependabot.yml**.
+Configuration for automated dependency updates via Dependabot.
 * **.flake8**.
-Configuration file for the Python linting.
+Configuration file for flake8 linting.
 * **.coveragerc**.
 Configuration file for test coverage.
 * **.gitignore**.
 List of files to ignore for the version control system.